Alpha Anywhere Technical Overview

 Alpha Anywhere Developer (IDE)

 Applications are created using the Alpha Anywhere Developer, a point-and-click type of IDE interface.
 One of the primary benefits of the Alpha Anywhere Developer is that it writes much of the code for you, but still allows you to add your own custom code when necessary.
 It also is tightly integrated with the Alpha Anywhere Application Server - so you can create the code for both the client-side device and the server all in one place.

 The developer is a Windows-based, and requires Windows 10 / Windows Server 2016 or above.
 It can also be run on a Mac under parallels, and it can be used over Remote Desktop, allowing you to build applications on a PC, Mac, or Chromebook.

 The Alpha Anywhere Application Server serves two roles in deploying applications.
 First, in the case of web applications, the server enables access to the web applications you have written on a web browser by typing in a URL or IP address.

 Second, in the case of mobile applications, the server allows the application to make RESTful calls to exchange data or run server-side code.

-The server software is Windows based, and requires Windows Vista / Windows Server 2008 or above.
+The server software is Windows based, and requires Windows 10 / Windows Server 2016 or above.
 Alpha Anywhere hosting, including cloud hosting, is available from third parties.
 The Alpha Anywhere server can also be self-hosted.